lumina-desktop/lumina-docs/lumina.rst

 * **User Button:** main button for accessing applications, directories, settings, and log out.

-.. note:: each Lumina plugin automatically contains a unique settings file in :file:`~/.lumina/desktop-plugins/<plugin_name>---<screen number>.<pluginnumber>.conf`, which contains its location and sizing information as well as providing the possibility for each plugin to store its own customized settings as necessary.
+.. note:: Each Lumina plugin automatically contains a unique settings file in :file:`~/.lumina/desktop-plugins/<plugin_name>---<screen number>.<pluginnumber>.conf`, which contains its location and sizing information as well as providing the possibility for each plugin to store its own customized settings as necessary.

 .. index:: application startup